M

 Involve students in class planning

-Another great way to get students engaged in learning is to let them be a part of creating the classroom environment.
-While you’re ultimately the one in charge, older students will appreciate you involving them in how the classroom should be decorated or voting on which of two games they’d like to play next class.
+Although you’re ultimately in charge, older students appreciate it when you let them help decide on classroom decorations or vote on which of two games to play in the next class.
 It gives them a sense of involvement and makes them invested in the outcome of the class.

 Offer plenty of feedback

-In addition to boosting student engagement, ensure that teens receive adequate and frequent feedback to avoid frustration later on.
+In addition to boosting student engagement, ensure that teens receive adequate, frequent feedback to avoid frustration later.
 Have them be a part of the evaluation process by reflecting on their own progress through journal entries or comparing how they performed on a past test with a more recent one on the same material.
-This ensures a clear line of communication between you and the student at all times and prevents complications from a lack of transparency when it comes time to hand out final grades or offer broader feedback.

 ESL games for young learners